melvinzhang/garden/content/_index.md

 has reignited my interest in developing ideas from notes.
 This site is one among many [Digital Gardens](https://github.com/MaggieAppleton/digital-gardeners#digital-garden-directory).

-My personal notes are stored in a single text file.
-The goal is to merge all the content into the file and extract parts of it to be published here.
+Most of my notes are stored in a single text file except for blog posts and social media posts.
+The goal is to merge all the content into one file and extract parts of it to be published here.

 ## Current progress
 * [My Learning Day sharings](/posts/learning_day/)